10 KPIs for Project Managers and Why They Matter

 A key performance indicator (KPI) is a quantifiable metric that helps the project manager (PM) determine overall project performance and its alignment with organizational objectives.
 Success in a project is defined within predetermined budgets, timelines, scope, and quality levels.

-While the PM is engrossed in efforts to deliver a project on time and within budget, shareholders are waiting to see if the results fit their strategic goals.
-KPI’s provides linkage between the strategic objectives and project goals, reducing attrition among project managers, employees, shareholders, and customers.
+While the Project Manager is engrossed in efforts to deliver a project on time and within budget, shareholders are waiting to see if the results fit their strategic goals.
+KPIs provide a linkage between the strategic objectives and project goals, reducing attrition among project managers, employees, shareholders, and customers.

 Cost Performance Index